rajeevkgp/candles-interview-project/README.md

 solution for candle data.

 ## Notes

+- Please use the function skeleton in `src/api_handler.py` as the basis for your handler.

 - You will only need to fetch candles from Coinbase via their REST API.
   The endpoint is documented [here](https://docs.pro.coinbase.com/#get-historic-rates).